danieluhl/astro-blog/src/content/blog/the-points-dont-matter.md

 In each of these cases we can shift focus from timing to priority.

-This assumes you have a competent working engineering team focued on fast feedback, high quality, and high speed.
+This assumes you have a competent working engineering team focused on fast feedback, high quality, and high speed.
 But it's a bit of chicken and egg situation.
-You may not have a good eng team _because_ they are expriencing the friction brought about by estimations.
+You may not have a good eng team _because_ they are experiencing the friction brought about by estimations.

 The job of a product delivery team is to try as many variations as quickly as possible to discover the best.
 The job of a software engineer on a product team is to build high quality code fast.
 None